MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/user-data-folder.md

 lexicon:
 the "user data folder" is used to store x, y, & z.
 The "user data folder location" is where the user data folder is located; its path.
+Sometimes write "the location of the user data folder", when you want to clearly focus on the location.
 -->

 As a WebView2 developer, you need to know about the user data folder for WebView2 apps, including how it's created, how it's used, and how you need to handle it.

-WebView2 apps interact with user data folders to store browser data, such as cookies, permissions, and cached resources.
-Each instance of a WebView2 control is associated with a user data folder.
-Each user data folder is unique to a user.
+WebView2 apps use user data folders to store browser data, such as cookies, permissions, and cached resources.
+*  Each instance of a WebView2 control is associated with a user data folder.
+*  Each user data folder is unique to a user.

 <!-- ====================================================================== -->
 ## How to create user data folders

 By default, WebView2 creates a user data folder in the default location.
 The default location works well for most apps.
 If your app has specific needs, you can specify a different location.
-Make sure that user data folder location has appropriate read and write permissions for the WebView2 app runtime.
+Make sure that user data folder location has appropriate Read/Write permissions for the WebView2 app runtime.

 To specify the location of the user data folder, include the `userDataFolder` parameter when calling [ICoreWebView2Environment](/microsoft-edge/webview2/reference/win32/icorewebview2environment) (Win32) or [CoreWebView2Environment](/dotnet/api/microsoft.web.webview2.core.corewebview2environment) (.NET).
 After creation, browser data from your WebView2 control is stored in a subfolder of `userDataFolder`.